lauraenria/learning-notes/Javascript Testing/README.md

  ```

- * ypu can also negate a test by chaining the world no, before the matcher.
+ * you can also negate a test by chaining the world no, before the matcher.

   ```javascript
     // this test would ebaluate to true